xaviergonz/mobx-node/README.md

 })
 ```

-will also result in a new todo getting added to `mobxObservable.todoList` after the transaction is finished.
+will also result in a new todo getting added to `todoAppState.todoList` after the transaction is finished.

+And of course, since this is a MobX observable in the end, you can use reaction, autorun, when, computed...

 ## What if I don't have an intial Y.js state yet?